Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Kinematic extractions and Dynamical models

 \subsubsection{Notable differences between the dynamical models}

 Our H$\alpha$ dynamical mass models use structural parameters from F160W imaging, while the stellar dynamical mass measurements use structural parameters from F814W imaging (see Sections~\ref{s:k3d}, \ref{s:lgc}, and Appendix~\ref{a:structure} for further discussion).
 To quantify the impact of different structural measurements for our sample, we repeat the dynamical modelling for the \kd galaxies, this time utilizing the $i-$band (F814W) based values for a single-Sérsic baryonic component.
 We construct two additional sets of dynamical models adopting $R_e$, $n_S$, and $q$ from F814W imaging.
-For the first set we assume an intrinsic thickness of $q_0=0.2$ (as for our fiducial models).
-For the second set we still assume an intrinsic thickness of our baryonic distribution of $q_0=0.2$, but infer the galaxy inclination assuming $q_0=0.41$.
-This second set attempts a closer match to the assumptions entering the LEGA-C JAM modelling, where the inclination is inferred from a $q-$dependent prior, assuming an intrinsic thickness distribution centered on $q_0=0.41$ \citep{vHoudt21}.
+For the first set we keep the inclination we inferred for our fiducial \kd models.
+For the second set we re-calculate the inclination based on the observed axis ratio $q_{\rm F814W}$ and using $q_0=0.41$, the prior that is used for the LEGA-C JAM modelling \citep{vHoudt21}.
 Overall, the impact on our dynamical mass estimates is minor, and the corresponding results are presented in Appendix~\ref{a:f814w_modelling}: for the first set of alternative models we find an average increase in $M_{\rm dyn}$ of 0.02~dex (standard deviation 0.26~dex); for the second set of alternative models we find an average decrease in $M_{\rm dyn}$ of 0.03~dex (standard deviation 0.25~dex).

 Another difference lies in the explicit assumption of mass components.
 As described in Section~\ref{s:mdynk3d}, for the modelling of the \kd data we estimate total baryonic mass by including a cold gas component derived from the scaling relations by \cite{Tacconi20}.
 For our sample, such derived gas-to-baryonic-mass fractions are between 2 and 70 per cent, with a mean value of $f_{\rm gas}=0.27$.
 The LEGA-C JAM modelling assumes only a stellar and a dark matter component (see Section~\ref{s:mdynlgc}).
 However, although they assume mass follows light, $M/L$ is a free parameter in their fit.
 The combination of a free $M/L$ and an explicit dark matter halo component therefore allows for an (unconstrained) contribution from gas (following stars) as well.
 The more simplistic $M_{\rm vir}$ calculation does not make any assumptions on the involved mass components, however uses the (corrected) integrated 1D stellar velocity dispersion as a tracer of dynamical mass.
 As the movement of stars is dictated by the full potential, this includes any contribution from all stars, gas, and dark matter.